 The cost of running an ETF

 This process costs money.
 First of all, the ETF issuer has to pay the companies that put together the indices.
 This is normally a licensing fee.
 It turns out making an index involves some serious maths.
+If you’ve followed the performance of the Fat Wallet indices, you know getting an index right is not easy.
 People who do that type of maths don’t come cheap.
 You can tell which companies the ETF issuer is paying by the name of the ETF.
 Look out for MSCI or S&P next time you buy an ETF.
 Those are the companies who made the index.

-Satrix’s offshore products outsource this process of buying and selling shares to mirror the index to another ETF provider.
-They do this, because the ETF provider they feed into (see where that comes from?) can do all this mirroring business at a much lower rate than Satrix can.
-This is partly because iShares, the company whose ETFs Satrix is buying, operates within the USA.
-Satrix saves the expense of offshore transactions.
+Feeder funds outsource this process of buying and selling shares to mirror the index to another ETF provider.
+They do this, because the ETF provider they feed into (see where that comes from?) can do all this mirroring business at a much lower rate than local issuers can.
+This is partly because the companies whose ETFs local issuers are buying operate within the USA.
+Local issuers save the expense of offshore transactions.
 It’s also cheaper, because giant ETF providers achieve economies of scale.
 The index licensing fees per ETF goes down with each new unit sold.
 This is because you only have to pay one licensing fee.

-A part of your TER goes to Satrix to cover their costs of running the feeder fund.
-The rest goes to iShares for doing all the ETF legwork.
+A part of your fee goes to the local issuer to cover the costs of running the feeder fund.
+The rest goes to the offshore ETF provider for doing all the legwork.